Combination for Making Betting Permutations

 Here is the first example with permutations.
 Have a look at the table above.
 Generally speaking, you can make an accumulator on these selections.
 However, you can also use a permutation bet.
 Here is what you could see on a betting slip if you decided to do so:

 The table shows that you can cover the fourfold accumulator, as well as trebles, doubles and singles.
-There is nothing to worry about; the combinations will be automatically worked out by the online bookmaker.
+There is nothing to worry about; the combinations will be automatically worked out by the online gambling operator.
 Imagine you wanted to stake £10 on each and every double that is possible in this situation.
 Then you would have to write down £10 next to Doubles.

 Looking at the imaginary betting slip (the table) above, we can see that there is a total of six possible doubles.
 Hence, you would have to stake a total of £60.
 Then, let’s say you wanted to wager £5 on each and every treble that is possible in this situation.
 The table shows that there are four possible trebles.
 This means that you would need to stake a total of £20.